 Generally, for patients under 16 weeks in their pregnancy (from first day of last menstrual period) we can perform the surgical abortion the same day.

 If patients are 13 to 15 weeks in their pregnancy, they will be required to take 3 pills in the office called misoprostol to help soften and open the cervix and will have to wait 2 hours after taking those prior to their procedure.

-If patients are 16 weeks to 18 weeks in their pregnancy, they will need a combination of medications and/or laminaria overnight to help soften and open the cervix.
+If patients are 16 weeks to 17 weeks in their pregnancy, they will need a combination of medications overnight to help soften and open the cervix.
 You will return the next morning for the procedure.

-For patients between 18 and 22 weeks they may require 2 consecutive days of placement of laminaria to dilate the cervix and then return on day 3 for the procedure.
+For patients between 18 and 22 weeks they will require 1 day of placement of laminaria to dilate the cervix and then return on day 2 for the procedure.
 You will be counseled in detail following your ultrasound to discuss what the most ideal process is for you.

 How safe is the surgical abortion procedure?

 Abortion is a very safe procedure when performed by Healthy Futures’ highly skilled providers.
 Our physicians have performed thousands of procedures and our rate of complications rates are very low.